carlosp420/nymphalidae_diversification/MS.md

 for example the split for the clade (Euptychiina + Pronophilina + Satyrina + Maniolina) (see supp. mat.
 09-10).

+### MEDUSA performance due to phylogenetic uncertainty
+We found that most of the diversification splits were consistently recovered across more than 95% of the trees from the posterior distribution when there was a higher ratio of nodes with high posterior probability (Fig. XX).
+For our data, it would be necessary to obtain a set of trees from the Bayesian run with almost 99% of the nodes with posterior probability higher than 0.95, almost no phylogenetic uncertainty, in order to obtain most of the diversification splits from MCT on the posterior distribution of trees.
+For example the MCT of the set of trees number 949 had 99.75% of the nodes with posterior probability > 0.95 and it was possible to recover only 12 diversification shifts (out of a total of 14) across more than 95% of the trees (supp. mat.
+XX).

+[*write results of confidence intervals on the Multi-MEDUSA*]

 ### BiSSE
 The MEDUSA analyses taking into account phylogenetic uncertainty estimated a diversification rate increase in part of the clade Ithomiini across more